lostechies/blog/_ryansvihla/2020-02-05-getting-started-cassandra-part-3.md

 categories:
   - cassandra
 ---
-# Getting started with Cassandra: Data modeling in the brief

 Cassandra data modeling isn't really something you can do "in the brief" and is itself a subject that can take years to fully grasp, but this should be a good starting point.